RickBullotta/azure-iot-phidgets/README.md

 # Features

 This connector allows you to write to the local LCD display with a device method/command.
 You can specify which line # and what text to display.

-This connector will also send temperature and humidity telemetry at the user specified interval.
+It will also send temperature, humidity, and ambient light telemetry at the user specified interval.

+Lastly, it will fire a motion detection event.

+This is a very specific example, but Phidgets are very flexible and have lots of devices and sensors that can be similarly connected and integrated.